udesly-adapter/university/docs/wordpress/04 - CMS/02 - collection-lists.md

 This query is specific to WooCommerce and can be used in any page of Webflow.
 This query has no equivalent in Webflow, since "featured" is a term of a custom taxonomy called "product_visibility" (A total mess there by WooCommerce)

-To show Cross sells product you just have to create a list of products in Webflow and add the following attribute on the collection list wrapper:
+To show Featured products you just have to create a list of products in Webflow and add the following attribute on the collection list wrapper:

 <custom-attribute name="query-name" value="featured-products"></custom-attribute>